Electronic patient records offer many benefits for the Trust and our patients.

 Not all of these benefits will be available from day one, and some specific elements of eCARE will not be implemented in this 2018 phase.
 Below are some of the most important benefits eCARE will offer.

-1. All the information necessary for a patient contact readily available in the one placebenefits
+1. All the information necessary for a patient contact readily available in the one place

 Demographics, records of historical contacts, summaries from the primary care record, results of diagnostic tests, etc…